rse/speechflow/README.md

 Instead, here is a sample of a fictive training which is held in German and real-time translated to English.

-First, the used configuration was a straight linear pipleline in file `sample.conf`:
+First, the used configuration was a straight linear pipeline in file `sample.conf`:

 ```txt
 device(device: "coreaudio:Elgato Wave:3", mode: "r") |